transcom/mymove/docs/how-to/handle-backend-errors.md

 ### 422 vs. 400

 We currently return a `400 Bad Request` for validation errors.
 [It is recommended](https://tools.ietf.org/html/rfc4918#section-11.2) that we use `422 Unprocessable Entitity` instead.

+**Note**: If we choose to specify a format validation in our yaml documentation, Swagger will return its own `422`'s with a different format than the errors we return with `title`, `detail`, and `instance` fields.
+In these cases, we need to make sure the client can handle both cases.

 ## Example setups